crate/cratedb-toolkit/doc/backlog.md

 - CI: Rename OCI workflow build steps.
 - Move `strategy` column on first position of retention policy table, and update all corresponding occurrences.
+- Add "tags" to data model, for grouping, multi-tenancy, and more.
+- Improve example
+- Introduce database and CLI API for *editing* records
+- List all tags
+- Examples: Add "full" example to `basic.py`, rename to `full.py`
+- Improve tests by using `generate_series`
+- Document compact invocation, after applying an alias and exporting an environment variable: `cratedb-retention rm --tags=baz`
+- Default value for `"${CRATEDB_URI}"` aka. `dburi` argument